 Noroviruses and Saporoviruses belong to a larger group of viruses known as caliciviruses.
-They have been around for many, many years prior to the identification and naming as “Norwalk virus” or “Norovirus”, and previously, many have referred to the illness as the 12 hour or 24 hour “flu”.
+They have been around for many years prior to the identification and naming as “Norwalk virus” or “Norovirus”.
+They have previously been referred to as the 12 hour or 24 hour “flu”.

 Calling gastro-intestinal illness “flu” creates a lot of confusion, as the true “flu,” or Influenza, is actually a respiratory virus, which only occasionally includes some gastro intestinal symptoms, particularly in young children.